-Origin Property Public Company Limited will operate its business adhering to the Stock Exchange of Thailand and the Securities and Exchange Commission practice guidelines which includes the ASEAN Corporate Governance Scorecard Regulations (ASEAN CG Scorecard) regarding the compliance of good corporate governance principles in order to create efficiency, transparency and effectiveness in administration.
-It also creates fair treatment of shareholders, investors, creditors, employees, government, customers, general public and all parties involved and effectively manages business operations.
+Origin Property Public Company Limited operates its business adhering to the Stock Exchange of Thailand and the Securities and Exchange Commission practice guidelines which include the ASEAN Corporate Governance Scorecard Regulations (ASEAN CG Scorecard) regarding the compliance with good corporate governance principles in order to create efficiency, transparency, and effectiveness in administration.
+It also creates fair treatment of shareholders, investors, creditors, employees, government, customers, the general public, and all parties involved and it also effectively manages the business operations.

-In the year 2017, the Securities and Exchange Commission (SEC) realized that in order for listed companies to grow in the long run, the Corporate Governance Code (CG Code) should be established for listed companies to apply with corporate governance in order to yield excellent long-term business performance that is valuable and sustainable.
+Since 2017, the Securities and Exchange Commission (SEC) has realized that in order for listed companies to grow in the long run, the Corporate Governance Code (CG Code) should be established for listed companies to apply corporate governance in order to yield an excellent long-term business performance that is valuable and sustainable.

-Therefore, Origin Property Public Company Limited adopted such principles as additional guidelines for the Board of Directors in the year 2017, which generally, the Company's management has clear distinctions in their roles and responsibilities.
-The Board of Directors is responsible for setting policies and supervising executives so that they are in accordance with the Company's objectives and policies.
-The executive's responsibility is to operate business in order to yield profits.
+Origin Property Public Company Limited has adopted such principles as additional guidelines for the Board of Directors since 2017.
+Generally, the Company’s management has clear distinctions in their roles and responsibilities.
+The Board of Directors is responsible for setting policies and supervising executives so that they are in accordance with the Company’s objectives and policies.
+The executive’s responsibility is to operate the business in order to yield profits.
 The Board of Directors and executives treat and are responsible to all parties equally.
 This includes employees, creditors, government officials, customers, and society.
-In order to comply with the Corporate Governance Code (CG Code), the Board set additional rules other than continuous improvement in business performance that the Company must be able to grow in the long run in order to create value to business sustainably.
+In order to comply with the Corporate Governance Code (CG Code), the Board set additional rules, other than continuous improvement in business performance, that the Company must be able to grow in the long run in order to create sustainable value for the business.

-The Company has prepared good corporate governance policy and a written Code of Business Conduct Manual which covers various aspects of the corporate operations in order to be in accordance with the law, which are international rules.
+The Company prepared a good corporate governance policy and a written Code of Business Conduct Manual which covers various aspects of the corporate operations in order to be in accordance with the law, which are international rules.
 The policy was disseminated to all directors and employees of the Company for their acknowledgement and implementation.
-It was posted on the Company's website at www.origin.co.th for further reference.
-The Company organized an annual review of the good corporate governance policy and the code of business conduct manual in order to keep it up to date and in line with the Company's operations.
+It was posted on the Company’s website at www.origin.co.th for further reference.
+The Company organized an annual review of the good corporate governance policy and the Code of Business Conduct Manual in order to keep it up to date and be in line with the Company’s operations.

 Establish Clear Leadership Roles and Responsibilities for the Board

-The Board of Directors is responsible for the performing its duties and being truly independent from the management team for the maximum benefit of the Company and overall shareholders.
-The duties and responsibilities of the Board of Directors and the management team are clearly divided.
-The Board of Directors is responsible for setting policies, supervising the Company's operations so that they are in accordance with legal policies and ethics.
+The Board of Directors is responsible for performing its duties and being truly independent from the Management Team for the maximum benefit of the Company and overall shareholders.
+The duties and responsibilities of the Board of Directors and the Management Team are clearly divided.
+The Board of Directors is responsible for setting policies and supervising the Company’s operations so that they are in accordance with legal policies and ethics.

 The Board of Directors is responsible for reviewing the corporate governance policy, ethics, and the Code of Business Conduct.
 They must consider approval before making the announcement on an application.
-The Company has disclosed the names, biographies and roles of the Board of Directors and the 4 sub-committees which includes the Executive Committee, the Audit Committee, the Risk Management Committee and the Nomination and Remuneration Committee in the 2018 Annual Report and on the website at www.origin.co.th.
-In addition, the Board of Directors also encouraged the Chairman of sub-committees to disclose the number of meeting held and the number of Director's in attendance at meetings over the past year as well as the opinion on their performance in the annual report.
+The Company has disclosed the names, biographies, and roles of the Board of Directors and the 4 subcommittees in the 2020 Annual Report and on the website at www.origin.co.th.
+This includes the Executive Committee, the Audit Committee, the Risk Management Committee, and the Nomination and Remuneration Committee.
+In addition, the Board of Directors encouraged the Chairman of the subcommittees to disclose the number of meetings held and the number of directors that attended the meetings over the past year, as well as the opinion on their performance in the Annual Report.

-In addition, the Company disclosed the determining process and the appropriateness of remuneration in the annual report under the topic of Directors and Executives Remuneration.
-This information disclosed the number of meeting attended by each director at board and subcommittee meetings.
-The details are shown in the table of attendance of the board and subcommittee meetings.
-The remuneration of the Board of Directors and subcommittees directors appear in the comparison table for the remuneration of the board and subcommittees between 2016, 2017 and 2018.
+In addition, the Company disclosed the determining process and the appropriateness of remuneration in the 2020 Annual Report under the topic of Directors and Executives Remuneration.
+This information disclosed the number of meetings that were attended by each director at the Board and subcommittee meetings.
+The details are shown in the table of attendance of the Board and subcommittee meetings.
+The remuneration of the Board of Directors and the subcommittees’ directors appear in the comparison table for the remuneration of the Board and the subcommittees between 2018, 2019, and 2020.

-The Board of Directors of the Company is responsible for the accuracy and completeness of the Company's financial statements in order for it to be transparent, accurate, and disclose adequate information in the notes to the financial statement including the financial information that appears in the annual report.
+The Company’s Board of Directors is responsible for the accuracy and completeness of the Company’s financial statements in order for it to be transparent, accurate, and disclose adequate information in the notes to the financial statement.
+This includes the financial information that appears in the Annual Report.
 The financial statements are prepared in accordance with the generally accepted accounting principles and audited by an auditor certified by the Securities and Exchange Commission.
-The Board of Directors appointed three Audit Committee members who are independent directors and non-executive directors to review the accuracy and completeness of the quarterly Financial Statement and the annual Financial statement so that it is in compliance with the generally accepted accounting principles before being proposed to the Board of Directors for further consideration.
+The Board of Directors appointed three Audit Committee members who are independent directors and non-executive directors to review the accuracy and completeness of the quarterly Financial Statement and the annual Financial Statement so that it is in compliance with the generally accepted accounting principles before being proposed to the Board of Directors for further consideration.

-The Board of Directors placed an emphasis on transparent, accurate, complete and timely disclosure of information whether it was financial information or general important information that may impact share prices.
-The Company will disseminate information to investors and all parties involved equally via various channels and information dissemination media such as the electronic media system of the Stock Exchange of Thailand and the website www.origin.co.th, etc. In addition, the Board of Directors provided The Board of Directors Responsibilities for the Financial Reporting Report, the Audit Committee Report for information disclosure along with the Auditor's Report which is published in each annual report annually.
+The Board of Directors placed an emphasis on transparent, accurate, complete and timely disclosure of information whether it was financial information or significant general information that may impact share prices.
+The Company will disseminate information to investors and all parties involved equally via various channels and information dissemination media such as the electronic media system of the Stock Exchange of Thailand and the website www.origin.co.th, etc. In addition, the Board of Directors provided the responsibilities of the Board of Directors for the Financial Reporting Report, the Audit Committee Report for information disclosure, along with the Auditor’s Report, which is published in each Annual Report.

-The dissemination of Company's information to investors who are shareholders and those who are interested in holding shares in the future is under the authority of the Chairman of the Board Directors, the managing director, and the deputy managing director.
-Investors can contact the Investor Relations Department of the Company at this telephone number (662) 030 0000 or www.origin.co.th.
+The dissemination of the Company’s information to investors who are shareholders and those who are interested in holding shares in the future is under the authority of the chairman of the Board of Directors, the managing director, and the deputy managing director.
+Investors can contact the Company’s Investor Relations Department by telephone at (662) 030 0000 or at www.origin.co.th.

 1.1 Term of Office

-Terms of office for the Company's Directors is determined to be in accordance with the Public Limited Company Act, B.E.
+The term of office for the Company’s Directors is determined to be in accordance with the Public Limited Company Act, B.E.
 2535.
-Independent Directors have a term of office of 3 consecutive years butno more than 3 terms unless it is approved unanimously by the Nomination and Remuneration Committee that the nominated the independent director have benefited the Company greatly and holding theposition does not cause a loss of independence.
+Independent directors have a term of office of 3 consecutive years but no more than 3 terms unless it is unanimously approved by the Nomination and Remuneration Committee that the nominated independent directors have benefited the Company greatly and holding the position does not cause a loss of independence.
 They must also be approved by the Board of Directors and the shareholders.

 1.2 Remuneration for Directors

-The Board of Directors appoints each sub-committee from qualified persons.
+The Board of Directors appoints each subcommittee from qualified persons.
 Each committee must perform the duties as assigned by the Board of Directors.
-The sub-committee has authority to informthe management team to attend meetings and clarify or prepare reports.
-The Board of Directors approves the charter of each sub-committee.
+The subcommittee has the authority to inform the Management Team to attend meetings and clarify or prepare reports.
+The Board of Directors approved the charter of each subcommittee.

-Currently, the Board of Directors has appointed 4 sub-committees.
+Currently, the Board of Directors has appointed 5 subcommittees.